WPDevelopers/notificationx/docs/extensions/facebook-reviews.md

 | **Builder field** | [`nxdev/notificationx/fields/FacebookReviewsConnection.tsx`](../../nxdev/notificationx/fields/FacebookReviewsConnection.tsx) (`type: facebook-reviews-connection`, `mode: builder|settings`) |
 | **Depends on** | Nothing on the site.
 The NotificationX API owns the Meta app and every Facebook token. |

+## Where connecting happens

+All of it lives in **Settings → API Integrations** (`mode: settings`).
+The Content step of a campaign (`mode: builder`) is a dropdown of the Pages already connected and nothing else: every connect path navigates away from the builder (OAuth to Facebook, or a lookup round trip) and an unsaved campaign would not survive it.

+A campaign whose stored `connection_id` is no longer connected says so, and points at the settings tab rather than offering to reconnect in place.

 ## Connecting a Page

 Two ways.
 Which are offered comes from the API (`connect_modes` on